michalgorul/markdown-converter/README.md

 # MarkDown Converter
 MarkDown to html and pdf converter.
-Simple GUI was written using java swing
+Simple GUI was written using java swing.
+The main goal of this project was to gain some experience in using regex.

 ## GUI design